Extinction and Persistence in a Stochastic Mpox Model with Hawkes-type Self-Excitation: Introduction

 To incorporate random environmental fluctuations and uncertainties, such as unpredictable changes in birth/death rates and inaccuracies in counting individuals, we extend the deterministic model by introducing stochastic perturbations via Brownian motions and jump processes.
 Specifically, we consider the following stochastic differential system for Mpox dynamics, with human compartments $(S_h, I_h, Q_h, R_h)$ and rodent compartments $(S_r, I_r)$:

-Here the initial condition $(S_h(0), I_h(0), Q_h(0), R_h(0), S_r(0), I_r(0)) \in \mathbb{R}_+^6$; $B_i(t)$ for $i=1,\dots,8$ are mutually independent standard Brownian motions; $\sigma_i$ are volatility coefficients representing the intensity of environmental noise; $H_i(dt, dy)$ are mutually independent Hawkes processes modeling sudden jumps in the system and $\epsilon_i$ are the jumps' sizes.
-In the end Brownian motions and Hawkes processes are independent of each other.
+We assume that $(S_h(0), I_h(0), Q_h(0), R_h(0), S_r(0), I_r(0)) \in \mathbb{R}_+^6$; $B_i(t)$ for $i=1,\dots,8$ are mutually independent standard Brownian motions; $\sigma_i$ are volatility coefficients representing the intensity of environmental noise; $H_i(dt, dy)$ are mutually independent Hawkes processes modeling sudden jumps in the system and $\epsilon_i$ are the jumps' sizes.
+Moreover, Brownian motions and Hawkes processes are independent of each other.
 We define the total human and rodent populations as

 respectively.
 Additionally, we assume the following conditions

 where $k(t)$ is a positive, continuous function.
 Biologically, \eqref{BTP} reflects that the human population evolves in a bounded habitat with limited resources, so that its size cannot grow beyond a regional carrying capacity $M$.
 The inequality \eqref{HR} expresses that the rodent population is uniformly controlled by the human population: synanthropic rodents depend on human food and shelter, and their abundance cannot become arbitrarily larger than $N_h(t)$.
 The factor $k(t)$ is allowed to vary in time to account for seasonal or environmental fluctuations in rodent abundance relative to humans (for example, changes in climate or food availability).
 Analytically, the bounds \eqref{BTP}-\eqref{HR} are used below to control the drift and jump coefficients and to obtain uniform moment estimates for the stochastic system.